ROBO-ZACH/ZacharyTStone/README.md

 <!-- Add a Quotes section -->
 <h3 align="center">Random Quote:</h3>
 <blockquote>
-  "Our kindness may be the most persuasive argument for that which we believe."
+  "What sweetness is left in life, if you take away friendship?
+Robbing life of friendship is like robbing the world of the sun.
+A true friend is more to be esteemed than kinsfolk."
-<br>— Gordon Hinckley
+<br>— Cicero
 </blockquote>

-<h5 align="center" style="color: #4CAF50; font-style: italic; font-weight: bold;"> This readme was last auto-magically 🪄 updated by ROBO_ZACH at 07:18 PM EST </h5>
+<h5 align="center" style="color: #4CAF50; font-style: italic; font-weight: bold;"> This readme was last auto-magically 🪄 updated by ROBO_ZACH at 07:20 PM EST </h5>

 <hr/>